yozmosis/inno_Bank/README.md

 This project includes 7 end points for various request types.
 GET requests are unsecured but the remaining request types have basic authentication enabled, requiring the user name of "innovance" and password of "innovance".

 Below I've listed the end points, their descriptions, and an example for each.
-You could also view the Swagger UI for documentation at http://localhost:8080/swagger-ui/#/ once you ru nthe spring boot project.
+You could also view the Swagger UI for documentation at http://localhost:8080/swagger-ui/#/ once you run the spring boot project.

 GET Requests: